25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 10–12 years |

 French Bulldogs, also affectionately known as “Frenchies,” are not high-shedding dogs.
-Their smooth, short coats do not produce excessive fur, and they require very little grooming maintenance.
+Their smooth, short coats do not produce excessive fur and require very little grooming maintenance.
 Weekly brushing is sufficient to keep your French Bulldog’s coat clean and well-kept.

 23. Xoloitzcuintli